hiowenluke/kdo/README.md

 #### Left (not good)

-The code in main function is complicated, multiple parameters and return values make the code look uncomfortable and not easy to read.
+The code in main function is complicated, pass the same parameters to multiple tasks, return new parameters from the task, and pass the new parameters to the next tasks, these make the code look uncomfortable and not easy to read.

 And, the main problem is that the main function performs data dis-assembly and transfer.
-When we change the input and output parameters of the sub-function, we have to modify the related code of the main function at the same time, which means that the sub-function is not completely encapsulated.
+When we change the input and output parameters of the sub-function, we have to modify the related code in the main function at the same time, which means that the sub-function are not completely encapsulated.
 <p><br/></p>

 #### Right (good)